prxatt/SOEN/MIRA_AI_IMPLEMENTATION_PLAN.md

-# Kiko Multi-Agent Implementation Plan
+# Mira Multi-Agent Implementation Plan

-This document outlines the step-by-step process to evolve Praxis from using a single AI service into a sophisticated multi-agent system orchestrated by "Kiko".
+This document outlines the step-by-step process to evolve Soen from using a single AI service into a sophisticated multi-agent system orchestrated by "Mira".
 Each step is written as a prompt for an AI engineering assistant to ensure precise execution.

 ---

 ### **Phase 1: Stabilize the Core & Build the Orchestrator**

-**Objective:** Create the central "brain" for Kiko and fix the critical `MissionBriefing` API error to stabilize the AI Hub.
+**Objective:** Create the central "brain" for Mira and fix the critical `MissionBriefing` API error to stabilize the AI Hub.

-**Step 1.1: Create the Kiko Service and Orchestrator Stub**
+**Step 1.1: Create the Mira Service and Orchestrator Stub**

 *   **Act as a world-class senior frontend engineer.**
-*   **Request:** Create a new service file that will house the central AI orchestrator, "Kiko".
+*   **Request:** Create a new service file that will house the central AI orchestrator, "Mira".
 This service will be responsible for routing requests to the correct AI model or agent based on the task type.
-*   **Reasoning:** Centralizing AI logic in a single orchestrator (`kikoRequest`) makes the system modular.
+*   **Reasoning:** Centralizing AI logic in a single orchestrator (`miraRequest`) makes the system modular.
 It allows us to easily add new AI models (like OpenAI or Groq) in the future without refactoring every component that needs AI.
 This is the foundation of our multi-agent architecture.
 *   **Implementation:**
-    1. Create a new file: `services/kikoAIService.ts`.
+    1. Create a new file: `services/miraAIService.ts`.
-    2. Inside this file, define a type for the Kiko request: `type KikoTaskType = 'generate_briefing' | 'analyze_image' | 'parse_command';`
+    2. Inside this file, define a type for the Mira request: `type MiraTaskType = 'generate_briefing' | 'analyze_image' | 'parse_command';`
-    3. Create an asynchronous function stub named `kikoRequest(taskType: KikoTaskType, payload: any): Promise<any>`.
+    3. Create an asynchronous function stub named `miraRequest(taskType: MiraTaskType, payload: any): Promise<any>`.
-    4. For now, the function body can simply log the request and return `null`: `console.log('Kiko request received:', taskType, payload); return null;`
+    4. For now, the function body can simply log the request and return `null`: `console.log('Mira request received:', taskType, payload); return null;`
     5. Export the function and type.

 ---